 Autoliv's score of 84 is higher than 91% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Autoliv, headquartered in Sweden, reported total carbon emissions of approximately 3,767,000,000 kg CO2e across all scopes.
 This includes 75,000,000 kg CO2e from Scope 1 emissions, primarily from stationary combustion, and 231,000,000 kg CO2e from Scope 2 emissions, with purchased electricity accounting for 220,000,000 kg CO2e.
-The company also disclosed Scope 3 emissions of about 3,767,000,000 kg CO2e, predominantly from purchased goods and services.
+The company’s Scope 3 emissions were significantly higher, totalling about 3,767,000,000 kg CO2e, with the majority stemming from purchased goods and services.
 Autoliv has set ambitious climate commitments, aiming for carbon neutrality in its own operations (Scope 1 and 2) by 2030.
 The company has committed to reducing absolute Scope 1 and 2 GHG emissions by 75% from a 2018 baseline by 2030.
-Additionally, it targets a 15% reduction in absolute upstream Scope 3 emissions within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to addressing climate change effectively.
-In 2023, Autoliv's emissions were approximately 3,770,000,000 kg CO2e, indicating a slight decrease in Scope 3 emissions compared to 2022, where total emissions were about 3,700,000,000 kg CO2e.
-The company has made significant strides in its sustainability efforts, with a goal to reduce Scope 1 and 2 emissions by 12% by 2023, which it has aimed to achieve through various reduction initiatives.
-Overall, Autoliv's proactive approach to managing its carbon footprint demonstrates its commitment to sustainability and climate action within the automotive industry.
+Additionally, it aims to reduce upstream Scope 3 emissions by 15% within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and reflect a commitment to limiting global warming to 1.5°C. In previous years, Autoliv's emissions have shown fluctuations, with 2023 emissions recorded at approximately 3,770,000,000 kg CO2e, and 2022 emissions at about 3,700,000,000 kg CO2e.
+The company is actively working towards its reduction goals, with a notable target of achieving a 12% reduction in Scope 1 and 2 emissions by 2023, which is part of its broader sustainability strategy.

 Access structured emissions data, company-specific emission factors, and source documents